cayrrs/swiftprinterLOCALwebpage/README.md

 unzip the files in the Documents directory (NOT in Onedrive.)

-in WSL run cd /mnt/c/Users/YOURWINDOWSUSRNAME/Documents    *replace YOURWINDOWSUSRNAME with the name of the folder that is not Default or Public in Users. you can find Users by going into your c drive then going to Users.
+in WSL run cd /mnt/c/Users/YOURWINDOWSUSRNAME/Documents    *replace YOURWINDOWSUSRNAME with your windows user name (if ya dont know it google how to find it)

 you should be in the Documents dir now. execute ls to see all files.